-As far as maintenance costs are concerned, preventative maintenance costs $13 hourly pay per annum while predictive maintenance costs $9 hourly pay per annum, making predictive maintenance a cheaper option.
-Also, given that preventative maintenance sometimes means parts are replaced when there is no need, if the technician happens to cause damage while servicing the machine during an unneeded service call, unnecessary maintenance can be even more costly.
+As far as maintenance costs are concerned, preventive maintenance costs $13 hourly pay per annum while predictive maintenance costs $9 hourly pay per annum, making predictive maintenance a cheaper option.
+Also, given that preventive maintenance sometimes means parts are replaced when there is no need, if the technician happens to cause damage while servicing the machine during an unneeded service call, unnecessary maintenance can be even more costly.

 But predictive maintenance has several cost savings that range from minimizing the time equipment is not working to cutting down on the price of spare parts and supplies.